jakeliebow/dfu/README.md

+## Description
+This is an a package manager runner compatible with npm and yarn that scans all packages for version numbers including down stream dependencies and blocks recently updated packages.
+The basic idea here is that npm packages are now frequently compromised, uploaded, and downloaded by a wide variety of tools and systems before being caught over the course of a day or so.
+As a result npm is still laregely a safe and secure tool, however recently updated packages are not and should be given time to be scanned and used by the broader npm community.

 ## Warning
 Becareful using yarn as it does not yet support https for proxies, leaving you vulnerable to a MITM attack